Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Conclusion

 \section{Conclusion}

 We work with writers to provide unpublished short stories and evaluate the quality of LLM-generated summaries of these stories.
-We present a quantitative and qualitative holistic evaluation of summary quality grounded in narrative theory that is based on data LLMs did not train on.
-In doing this, we identify that LLMs can demonstrate understanding of long narrative and thematic analysis, but the remaining challenges lie in reliable interpretation of subtext - specifically feeling and narrative voice.
+We present a holistic evaluation at the span, summary, and story level of summary quality grounded in narrative theory that is based on data LLMs did not train on.
+We identify that LLMs can demonstrate understanding of long narrative and thematic analysis, but they struggle with specificity and reliable interpretation of subtext and narrative voice.
 Our methodology sets an important example of how we can collaborate with domain experts to reach beyond the paradigm of evaluating LLMs with LLMs on data they may have been trained on.